kishorrit/MLF/Chapter 8.md

 pip install marbles
 ```

-You can not run unit tests on Kaggle notebooks, so you need to install marbles and all dependencies like `pandas` or `numpy` on your machine to try this example.
-You can find the example code as `7_marbles_test.py` in the GitHub repository of this book.
+You can find a Kaggle Kernel demoing marbles here: https://www.kaggle.com/jannesklaas/marbles-test

 The code sample below shows a simple marbles unit test.
-Imagine you are gathering information about company CEOs to inform your investment decisions.
-You need to make sure that this data is sensible.
-In our case, we test to ensure that no CEO is unreasonably old:
+Imagine you are gathering data about the unemployment rate in Ireland.
+For your models to work, you need to ensure that you actually get the data from consecutive months, and don't count one month double for instance:
 ```Python
 import marbles.core #1
 from marbles.mixins import mixins